pydicom/pydicom/doc/old/best_practices.rst

 Both can have the values `~pydicom.config.IGNORE`, `~pydicom.config.WARN` and `~pydicom.config.RAISE`.

-As the name says, some non-standard DICOM may result in a warning (this is the default for `reading_validation_mode`) or in a raised exception (the default for `writing_validation_mode`).
-If `IGNORE` is set, the validation is not performed in most cases, which may be used in some special cases.
+As the name suggests, some non-standard DICOM datasets may result in a warning (this is the default for `reading_validation_mode`) or in a raised exception (the default for `writing_validation_mode`).
+If `IGNORE` is set, the validation is not performed in most cases.
+This setting may be used in some special cases where you want to avoid the validation.

 The setting for `writing_validation_mode` may be changed for some cases, where writing invalid DICOM is needed to support some legacy software, but this is generally not recommended.

-The default setting for `reading_validation_mode` allows to deal with files that do not strictly adhere to the DICOM Standard.
+The default setting for `reading_validation_mode` allows you to deal with files that do not strictly adhere to the DICOM Standard.
 Setting it to `RAISE` can help to ensure that only valid DICOM data is accepted.